‘The mass of men lead lives of quiet desperation’Henry David Thoreau.

 We want so much, need so much and we work so hard to try and get it.
 A job we hate, the buying of things we don’t need, settling for less and so on.

 It’s an attempt to create meaning in our lives, to achieve something worthwhile and be happy whilst we live.
+To feel connected and no longer alone.
+To feel in control, safe, away from the uncertainty.

 We don’t seem to realise that much of what we strive for isn’t possible.